mbouzekri/HFT-Spread_TEMA/README.md

 # Instructions

-In order to run this algorithm, you would need install both python and the Alpaca Python SDK.
-To start executing trades, you will need to change the config.py to include your API_KEY and SECRET_API_KEY, which you can find in the Alpaca Dashboard
+In order to run either algorithm, you would need to install both python and the Alpaca Python SDK. <br /> Executing trades requires you to change the config.py to include your API_KEY and SECRET_API_KEY.<br />

 Finally, run either of the following commands in your command line to run hft or spread_tema.